 Guided, gliding and ready to fly

-Its reach is long and its punch powerful – it can hit targets from more than 40 nautical miles, or 74 kilometers, away, and its warhead can destroy armored targets.
+It can hit targets from more than 40 nautical miles, or 74 kilometers, away, and its warhead can destroy armored targets.

 The company believes the StormBreaker smart weapon would prove ideal for U.S.-allied nations around the world, including the United Kingdom, which is seeking to outfit its fleet of F-35 fighter jets.